SCALE-LETKF-RIKEN/scale-letkf/doc/Baroclinic-waves.md

                  # 1: Yes
 ```

 The periods of the cycle and observation window are set in this part of `config.main`.
-In this experiment, `LCYCLE` is same with the observation interval which is 1 day.
-And the rest three parameters are set to be same with `LCYCLE`, which means only the observations at the very time of the analysis will be used (3D-LETKF).
+In this experiment, `LCYCLE` is same as the observation interval which is 1 day.
+The rest three parameters shown below are set to be the same with `LCYCLE`,,i.e. 86400, which means only the observations at the very time of the analysis will be used (3D-LETKF).

 ```
 LCYCLE=86400       # Length of a DA cycle (second)